cliffmartin93-dot/brandstack-whitepaper/introduction.md

 ## What is BrandStack?

-BrandStack is a Brand Operating System designed to help companies apply their brand consistently across teams — not just document it.
+BrandStack is a Brand Operating System designed to help companies apply their brand consistently across teams, not just document it.

 Traditional brand management relies on disconnected resources:
 	•	PDFs